psalaberria002/jenkins-plugins-resolver/README.md

 2019/09/19 12:37:34 > fetching mailer:1.6 metadata...
 ```

-After this run, the `plugins.json.lock` has been generated:
+After this run, the lock file has been generated:

 ```
 {